India is freaking out about rising oil prices

-A spike in oil prices has the world's third largest consumer worried.
+A spike in oil prices has the world's third largest consumer of energy worried.

 India is seeking assurances from Saudi Arabia, OPEC's biggest producer, that oil prices will remain "stable and moderate," its government said in a statement on Friday.